previous

 What Is a Prior Authorization?

-Prior authorization—also known as preauthorization, precertification, or preapproval—is a review process that health insurance companies use to determine whether a specific treatment, medication, or procedure is medically necessary and covered under a patient’s plan.
+Prior authorization is a review process that health insurance companies use to determine whether a specific treatment, medication, or procedure is medically necessary and covered under a patient’s plan.

 This review takes place before the service is provided and often serves as a checkpoint to help ensure patients receive appropriate care.
 Without prior authorization, a patient may be responsible for the full cost of care, even if it would otherwise be covered by insurance.